Delors/reStructuredTextToLectureDoc2/ld_base_example.en.rst

             Will render incrementally like this:

-                .. class:: incremental
+            .. class:: incremental-list

             - this
             - is
             - a test